mirror/chromium/tools/gn/docs/reference.md

       This is intended to be used when subprojects declare arguments with default values that need to be changed for whatever reason.

+  not_needed_args [optional]
+      List containing names of arguments that are not needed.
+Specifying a default value for these arguments will not raise an error even if those arguments were never declared.

+      This is intended to be used when subprojects declare arguments with default values that need to be changed, but which may not be always built.
 ```

 #### **Example .gn file contents**